 - UR.1.1.
 DISCHARGE RATE.- A meter shall be so installed that the actual maximum discharge rate will not exceed the rated maximum discharge rate.
 If necessary, means for flow regulation shall be incorporated in the installation, in which case this shall be fully effective and automatic in operation. - UR.1.2.
 UNIT PRICE.- There shall be displayed on the face of a device of the computing type the unit price at which the device is set to compute. - UR.1.3.
-INTAKE HOSE.- The intake hose in a milk-metering system shall be so installed as to permit complete drainage and that all available product is measured following each pickup.
+INTAKE HOSE.
+The intake hose in a milk-metering system shall be so installed as to permit complete drainage and that all available product is measured following each pickup.

-- UR.2.1.
-RETURN OF INDICATING AND RECORDING ELEMENTS TO ZERO.- The primary indicating elements (visual), and the primary recording elements when these are returnable to zero, shall be returned to zero before each delivery. - UR.2.2.
+- 3.31.
+Vehicle-Tank Meters - UR.2.
+USE REQUIREMENTS. - UR.2.1.
+RETURN OF INDICATING AND RECORDING ELEMENTS TO ZERO.- The primary indicating elements (visual), and the primary recording elements when these are returnable to zero, shall be returned to zero immediately before each delivery is begun and after the pump has been activated and the product to be measured has been supplied to the measuring system.
+[Amended 1981] - UR.2.2.
 TICKET IN PRINTING DEVICE.
 A ticket shall not be inserted into a device equipped with a ticket printer until immediately before a delivery is begun, and in no case shall a ticket be in the device when the vehicle is in motion while on a public street, highway, or thoroughfare. - UR.2.3.
 CREDIT FOR FLOOD VOLUME.
 The volume of product necessary to flood the system as marked on the air eliminator shall be individually recorded on the pickup ticket of each seller affected.